-The differences in precipitation structures from forecasts with the various data types assimilated may be attributed to the data impact on the overall convergent/divergent flow of the vortex and vertical wind shear in the storm environment.
-Figure 11 shows the averaged divergence profiles over the storm area (a circled region with radius of 250 km from the storm center) at 1200 UTC 24 July 2005, the end of data assimilation period.
-It indicates that all data assimilation experiments result in increases of low-level convergence and upper-level divergence (except GOES doesn't increase low-level convergence) associated with the storm, although the detailed impact from each data type tends to be different.
-Specifically, compared with the CTRL, assimilation of the QuikSCAT and GOES wind data increases the integrated low-mid level convergence, extending it upwards to about the 400mb level.
-The dropwindsonde data causes a significant increase in both low level convergence and upper level divergence.
-With all three data types assimilated into the model, the low level convergence and upper level divergence both are moderately increased.
+The differences in precipitation structures from forecasts with the various data types assimilated may be attributed to the data impact on the overall convergent-divergent flow of the vortex and vertical wind shear in the storm environment.
+Figure 11 shows the averaged divergence profiles over the storm area (a circled region with radius of 250 km from the storm center) at 1200 UTC 24 July 2005, the end of the data assimilation period.
+Figure 11 indicates that all data assimilation experiments result in increases of low-level convergence and upper-level divergence (except for GOES, which does not increase low-level convergence) associated with the storm, although the detailed impact from each data type tends to be different.
+Specifically, compared with the CTRL, assimilation of the Quik-SCAT and GOES wind data increases the integrated low- to midlevel convergence, extending it upward to about the 400-mb level.
+The dropwindsonde data cause a significant increase in both low-level convergence and upper-level divergence.
+With all three data types assimilated into the model, the low-level convergence and upper-level divergence both are moderately increased.

-Figure 12 shows hodographs of the environmental flow between 850 to 200 hPa in a box with 250km on a side centered on the storm at 1200 UTC 24 July 2005.
+Figure 12 shows hodographs of the environmental flow between 850 and 200 hPa in a box with 250 km on a side centered on the storm at 1200 UTC 24 July 2005.
 Significant differences in vertical wind shear are found in different experiments.
 Assimilation of GOES wind data caused the largest change in vertical wind shear.
 Specifically, the shear is southwesterly in all cases except GOES.
 In addition, magnitudes of the vertical wind shear are also different in different experiments.
-Rogers et al. (2003) indicated that the vertical wind shear could govern azimuthal variation of rainfall.
-In addition, it has been well accepted that the environmental wind shear in low to middle troposphere is one of the key factors that influence the motion and intensity of tropical cyclones (e.g., Zhang and Kieu 2006; Frank and Ritchie 1999).
-Therefore, the changes in the environmental wind shears from different experiments explain at least partially why assimilation of additional data into the model resulted in the significant impact on the track, intensity and precipitation structures of Gert.

-c) Regular 6-h data assimilation cycle versus 1-h rapid updated cycle (RUC)
+Rogers et al. (2003) indicated that the vertical wind shear could govern the azimuthal variation of rainfall.
+In addition, it has been well accepted that the environmental wind shear in the low to middle troposphere is one of the key factors that influences the motion and intensity of tropical cyclones (e.g., Zhang and Kieu c.
+Regular 6-h data assimilation cycle versus 1-h rapid updated cycle (RUC)